Shesterkin, Chytil help Rangers top Hurricanes, force Game 7

 Shesterkin had assists on Zibanejad's first-period goal and Chytil's second of the second period to give him three assists in 13 postseason games.

-New York has not lost at home since a three-OT defeat to Pittsburgh in Game 1 of the first round.
-The Rangers won their fourth straight elimination game, including Games 5, 6 and 7 against the Penguins.
+“Tonight was definitely an important game,” Shesterkin said through a translator.
+“We had to win and that’s exactly what we did.
+About the two assists, honestly, I think it was mostly the guys that did all the work.
+I just got them the puck and they delivered.”

 Brady Skjei had a goal and an assist, and Vincent Trochek also scored for the Hurricanes.
-Carolina fell to 0-6 on the road this postseason — becoming the first team in NHL history to lose its first six road games in a postseason — to go along with a 7-0 mark at home.
+Carolina fell to 0-6 on the road this postseason, becoming the first team in NHL history to lose its first six road games in a postseason.

 Antti Raanta was pulled after giving up three goals on 13 shots.
 Pyotr Kochetkov came on and finished with 10 saves.

-After the first five games of the series were dominated by strong defensive play, the offenses broke out in this one with both teams scoring multiple goals in the same game for the first time.
+The Rangers' win in Game 6 against the Penguins is their only road victory of the postseason, and they've been outscored in the three losses at Carolina in this series by a 7-2 margin.
+That's a stark contrast to their 12-4 advantage in the three wins at home.

+“We have to play how we play at home," Chytil said.
+"We found a way to win in Pittsburgh.
+So, it's a Game 7 now, so we have to find a way to win the game. ...
+We have to play hard, we have to play our game and don't focus on any other thing.
+Just focus on the game and I think we can win the game.”

 Leading 4-2, the Rangers had a 5-on-3 power play for nearly a minute early in the third period.
-Panarin, just out of the penalty box himself, made it 5-2 when he got a pass from Chris Kreider between the circles and fired a shot past Kochetkov at 7:43.
+Panarin made it 5-2 as he scored from between the circles at 7:43.
 It was his fourth of the postseason and first since the series winner in overtime of Game 7 of the first round against Pittsburgh.

 The Rangers led 2-0 after 20 minutes and added to it early in the second period.
 Chytil got the puck from Fox, skated up the right side and beat Raanta from the right circle.
 It ended Raanta’s night as he was replaced by Kochetkov.